 Find the full qualification criteria in the Small Disadvantaged Business (SDB) Code issued by the SBA.

-• Debt collection: Have a knowledgeable provider lawyer to assist with debt collection.
+- Debt collection: Have a knowledgeable collections lawyer assist with debt collection and represent you, if necessary, in small claims court.

-• Document review: Your LegalShield provider law firm will review your business contracts and agreements, so you know they’re done right.
+- Document review: Your LegalShield provider lawyer will review all your contracts and agreements, so you know they’re done right.

-• Employment law: An experienced lawyer may be able to provide consultation for your business on Workers’ Comp, hiring and firing, and ADA Compliance.
+- Employment law: An experienced employment lawyer will help you with Workers’ Comp, hiring and firing, and ADA Compliance.

-• Business licenses: Your provider lawyer may be able to help you identify and secure the federal and state business licenses you need.
+- Business licenses: Your provider lawyer will identify and secure all the federal and state business licenses you need.

-• Intellectual property: Let a provider lawyer assist with trademarks and copyrights.
+- Intellectual property: Let an IP lawyer handle trademarks and copyrights.

-• Civil litigation: Your provider law firm may be able to represent you in court for labor lawsuits, intellectual property infringement, employment litigation, breach of contract, bankruptcy, and dissolution.
+- Civil litigation: Your provider law firm represents you in court for labor lawsuits, intellectual property infringement, employment litigation, breach of contract, bankruptcy, and dissolution.

-LegalShield offers different plans to fit your current needs and as you grow.
+LegalShield offers different plans to fit your current needs and grow with you.
 As we said earlier, we celebrate entrepreneurs every week—by freeing them to focus on their dreams.

 When is Small Business Week?